matyas-gyu/matyas-gyu/README.md

 # Hi there 👋

 I'm Matyas, a Mechanical Engineering student from Queen Mary University of London.
-I'm passionate about leveraging data and technology to solve complex problems and looking to start a career as a Python quant analyst or data scientist.
+I'm passionate about leveraging data and technology to solve complex problems and looking to start a career as a Python financial data scientist.

 ## 🛠️ Skills
 - **Languages**: Python, MATLAB, SQL